 Demonstrations will illustrate the anatomy of fish and invertebrates and different techniques.
-Experimental hands-on research projects, each with 2 – 3 students, will carry out independent studies of i.e. oxygen consumption and hearth rate in response to hypoxia, how does a fish swim and how much it cost, hearth physiology etc.
+Experimental hands-on research projects, each with 2 – 3 students, will carry out independent studies (project work) of i.e. oxygen consumption and hearth rate in response to hypoxia, how does a fish swim and how much it cost, hearth physiology etc.

 During the course articles are presented by the students and the teachers.
 In addition, the students functions as opponents to the presented articles.